adefee/paver-palworld-save-editor/README.md

   - All other fields are optional.
 You can see a full list of options in [Config Options](#config-options).
 Reporting, changelogs, and guardrails (help make sure you don't set something wrong) are **enabled by default**.

-    > Advanced: Add the -c flag to the command to specify a different config file location or name.
-For example, `paver -c ./my-config.json``.
+    > Advanced: Add the config flag to the command to specify a different config file location or name.
+For example, `paver config=./my-config.json``.

 4) Run the executable you downloaded.
-It will pick up your `config.json` file and start working based on what you've added.
+It will pick up your config file and start working based on what you've added.
 Check out the [Examples](#config-examples) to see some common use cases.

-## Running from Source
+## Advanced: Running from Source
 If you want to run Paver as a Node app, feel free!
 You'll need to have ateast Node.js installed, and then you can run the following commands to get started:

 ```bash